Extra Care In Nursing Homes – Not available during COVID

 We are a familiar face they can talk through their feelings with.
 We validate their feelings and give empathy and encourage them to see the positives about where they are.
 We assist them to walk to communal areas and introduce them to other residents so that they start the process of making friends.
 Often this is easier when we lead the way.
 Regular visits can ensure they don’t feel abandoned and are socially and emotionally supported through such a big change to their life.

-It used to be common for Nursing Homes to tell partners or adult children to “stay away for the first 2 weeks” that an Elder is placed into a Nursing Home.
+It used to be common for Nursing Homes to tell partners or adult children to “stay away for the first 2 weeks” when an Elder is placed into a Nursing Home.
 This is explained as being easier and giving the person the chance to adjust.
 This is about breaking the spirit of the person so that they realise they have no choice.
 This is unnecessarily cruel.

 Often residents are put into wheelchairs to move them faster through the nursing home when in fact they can walk slowly.
-As part of our service we can take your loved One for a walk through the gardens of the facility…or take them out of the nursing home altogether and take them to nature to feel more connected with life.
+As part of our service we can take your Loved One for a walk through the gardens of the facility…or take them out of the nursing home altogether and take them to nature to feel more connected with life.

 End of Life Care